Bastianro/ai-workshop-hhz/Guidelines/access-watson-studio/README.md

   - London: https://eu-gb.dataplatform.cloud.ibm.com/
   - Tokyo: https://jp-tok.dataplatform.cloud.ibm.com/

-Use the geographically closest region to work on your exercises.
+We recommend to use Dallas to work on your exercises because some beta features shown in the lecture may not yet be available in other regions.

 ## Login / Registration